 Summer is here and that means tank tops, off-the-shoulder shirts and skimpy sundresses.
-Before you bare your biceps or showcase those shoulders, you’ll probably want to firm up any upper arm flab–and fast.
+Before you bare your biceps or showcase those shoulders, you’ll probably want to firm up the guns and lose arm flab — and fast.

 First, the bad news: For most women, a major fat-pocket trifecta is the upper arms.
 Now, the good news: Those areas where the body likes to deposit fat (also think belly, thighs and face) are also the same spots that quickly lose fat and gain definition.
 This means you’ll see fit results fast.
-Check out the simple tips and workouts below and get ready to reveal sexy, sculpted shoulders and toned, defined arms.
+Check out the simple tips and workouts below that we’ve put together to teach you how lose upper arm fat and get ready to reveal sexy, sculpted shoulders and toned, defined arms.

 First, brush up on your anatomy.
-Here are the major muscles to train to strengthen and sculpt the body.
+Here are the major muscles to train to strengthen and tone arms in 2 weeks.